alexdiaz/okode-ionic-guidelines/README.md

   email?: string;
 }
 ```
 > A validator or list of validators can be passed to `@FormProp` decorator (like Angular Form Builder).
-Example:

 And to get the `FormGroup` from a page or component: